JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/tutoIDE.md

 	   }
 	   return binaryLightsLocation;
     }</code></pre>
-   `LOCATION_PROPERTY_NAME` is a constant defined and intialize previously in this class:
+   `LOCATION_PROPERTY_NAME` is a constant defined and intialized previously in this class:
    <pre><code>public static String LOCATION_PROPERTY_NAME = "Location";</code></pre>

 7. Manage the light(s) if a presence is sensed in a location.
 In the method `devicePropertyModified`, there is the core of the application: if the device is an instance of `PresenceSensor`, the device is identified by its serial number.
 According to its location, all the lights in the same location are turn on or off.